top of page

 For example:

-You finally muster up the courage to kindly tell your extended family you will not be spending the holidays with them this year.
-They respond by trying to guilt-trip you into changing your mind.
-They are sad, shocked, and disappointed at your decision.
+You finally muster up the courage to kindly and compassionately tell your extended family you will not be spending the holidays with them this year.
+They are sad, shocked, and disappointed by your decision.
+Understandably so.

 After engaging with them, you feel the emotional weight of making yourself responsible for everyone's happiness.
 So, you tell your spouse, “Let’s just host everyone one more year.”

-These decisions seem minuscule at first, but when the pattern continues in your relationships throughout the year (chronic caretaking, one-sided relationships, putting other people’s needs above your own, having no boundaries), you eventually find yourself depleted, secretly resentful, and joyless.
+These decisions seem minuscule at first, but when the pattern continues in your relationships throughout the year (chronic caretaking, one-sided relationships, putting other people’s needs above yours, or having no boundaries), you eventually find yourself depleted, secretly resentful, and joyless.

 You gradually lose yourself trying to please everyone else.